rapidez/docs/src/3.x/package-development.md

 ## Eventy Filters

 [Eventy](https://github.com/tormjens/eventy) is used to have Wordpress style filters which can be used within packages.
-Have a look at [their docs](https://github.com/tormjens/eventy#filters) to see how these filters can be used or at the [`AmastyLabelServiceProvider.php`](https://github.com/rapidez/amasty-label/blob/master/src/AmastyLabelServiceProvider.php) from the [Rapidez Amasty Label](https://github.com/rapidez/amasty-label) package as an example.
+Have a look at [their docs](https://github.com/tormjens/eventy#filters) to see how these filters can be used.
+Examples can also be found within existing Rapidez packages, for example within the [`AmastyLabelServiceProvider.php`](https://github.com/rapidez/amasty-label/blob/master/src/AmastyLabelServiceProvider.php) from the [Rapidez Amasty Label](https://github.com/rapidez/amasty-label) package.

 Filter | Explanation
 :--- | :---